 How can art help someone process their experience with mental health challenges?
 What stories have gone unheard in our faith communities?
 Are there wounds and stigmas we have perpetuated or overlooked?
 How can the Church be a supportive and safe place for the journey of healing?
 What can we all learn about beauty, hope, and healing when we listen to the voices of marginalized people?

 Healing in Colour explores the intersection of race, faith, and mental health.
-Featuring Black, Indigenous, and peoples of colour artists from around the world, the show highlights their experiences, wounds, and journeys of healing.
+Featuring Black, Indigenous, and other peoples of colour artists from around the world, the show highlights their experiences, wounds, and journeys of healing.
 The collection includes a variety of mediums, from linocut to dance to acrylic.
 Artists reflect on the role their faith plays in how they understand mental health challenges and aspects of the recovery journey, exploring themes of mental illness, stigma, recovery, companionship, and self-care.
 If these lived experiences are a prism through which we view the world, the beauty that exists in our humanity and relationships to God and one another is reflected through them.

 Through their stories and reflections, artists raise awareness and open the door for conversations about the particular experience of living with mental health challenges for BIPOC individuals, and how their faith and culture have impacted their healing journeys.
 We invite you to listen to these stories and consider how they might shape you and your faith communities.